vlab-research/docs.vlab.digital/content/fly/questions.md

 }
 ```

-To track information about the user, add metadata as query parameters in addition to `url` in the `url` value.
+To track specific information about the user, add metadata as query parameters in addition to `url` in the `url` value.
 For example, you can add the user id by adding `id` with a typeform ref to a "hidden field" called "id" (note, you will probably need to type out the "@id" part inside Typeform so it links it to a hidden field properly):

 ```json
 {